 The Laboratory was established by the North Carolina General Assembly to be of service to the public and the criminal justice system according to the provisions of Chapter 114 of the General Statutes.
-The Laboratory is committed to performing unbiased forensic analyses which are accurate, precise, reliable, timely, and honest.
+The Laboratory is committed to integrity, honesty, thoroughness, openness, timeliness and professionalism for the Criminal Justice System and the citizens of the State of North Carolina.

-The Laboratory is dedicated to the highest level of service as defined by ISO/IEC 17025 and any additional supplemental requirements.
+The Laboratory is dedicated to the highest level of service by achieving ISO/IEC 17025 accreditation in all disciplines and by certification of all eligible Forensic Scientists.
+All employees shall be responsive to the needs of our customer through quality and timely analysis; relevant through education and training to meet the ever changing requirements and/or needs of each discipline; and individually ready to perform their job in a professional manner.
 The Laboratory has adopted a Quality System established upon a Quality Manual based on internationally accepted standards and that:

-- Produces a quality analytical product in a timely manner. - Utilizes procedures for Laboratory operations based upon validated testing methods. - Maintains the integrity of both the samples tested and the documentation to support the analytical data. - Employs qualified and trained personnel to perform the forensic analyses. - Ensures the quality of its analyses through a program of proficiency testing, testimony monitoring of employees, routine maintenance of quality control data, and 100 % peer review of Laboratory Reports. - Focuses on continual improvement through the use of corrective and preventive action. - Evaluates effectiveness through the use of an internal audit process. - Allows for periodic revisions as part of an annual management review.
+- Produces a quality analytical product. - Utilizes procedures for Laboratory operations based upon validated testing methods. - Maintains the integrity of both the samples tested and the documentation to support the analytical data. - Employs qualified and trained personnel to perform the forensic analyses. - Ensures the quality of its analyses through a program of proficiency testing, testimony monitoring of employees, routine maintenance of quality control data, and 100 % peer review of Laboratory Reports. - Focuses on continual improvement through the use of corrective and preventive action. - Evaluates effectiveness through the use of an internal audit process. - Allows for periodic revisions as part of an annual management review.